Training

 Coast Guard communications

-The following courses are also offered (as noted) at SFYC, in conjunction with the Safety at Sea week.
+The following courses are also offered (as noted) at the SFYC, in conjunction with the Safety at Sea week.

 CCA Safety for Cruising Couples - NOT CURRENTLY OFFERED